brettvanderwerff/auto_sql/README.md

 # auto_sql

+==Work in progress==

-Automates conversion of tabular files to sqlite databases
+A memory aware program that automates conversion of tabular files to sqlite databases